Home peritoneal dialysis

 A small machine regulates the movement of fluid into and out of the peritoneal cavity.
 The patient is attached to the machine at night before going to sleep, and while they sleep the machine performs six to eight exchanges.
 During the day, the fluid solution remains in the peritoneal cavity so that dialysis can still occur slowly.
 APD is designed to be simple - children have always been dialysed this way and the machines are simple and easy to use.

-The peritoneal dialysis units in Dandenong and Traralgon (La Trobe Regional Hospital), ward 34 South and renal registrars are always available for oncall assistance when patients dialyse at home.
+The peritoneal dialysis units in Dandenong and Traralgon (La Trobe Regional Hospital), Ward 34 and the renal registrars at Monash Medical Centre, Clayton, are always available for oncall assistance when patients dialyse at home.

 The process to commence peritoneal dialysis at home